espocrm/documentation/docs/administration/workflows.md

 Users:

-* *Generate Password* – generates a new password for a user and sends it to their email address (since version 5.7.0)
+* *Generate Password* – generates a new password for a user and sends it to their email address

 Developers can write their own service actions.
 See [more detail](../development/workflow-service-actions.md).